rekmus/perf/README.md

 # perf
-Performance tester based on Silgy
+Performance tester with browser interface based on Node++